lucioalmeidastockio/clean-arch-enablers/README.md

 <br>

 #### Subtypes
-  - FunctionUseCase<I extends UseCaseInput, O>: has input and output types.
+  - FunctionUseCase: has input and output types.
     - Its input type must extend the UseCaseInput type, so the its public `execute` method can call the input's `validateProperties` method.
 Besides that, the UseCaseInput type already has a required field: the UseCaseExecutionCorrelation, which is a type that has a UUID value, intended to represent each unique Use Case execution.
   <br>

-  - ConsumerUseCase<I extends UseCaseInput>: has only input type, no output type.
+  - ConsumerUseCase: has only input type, no output type.
     - Its input type must also extend the UseCaseInput type, for the same reasons as the FunctionUseCase type.
   <br>

-  - SupplierUseCase<O>: has only output type, no input type.
+  - SupplierUseCase: has only output type, no input type.
     - Even though there won't be a UseCaseInput, it receives an instance of UseCaseExecutionCorrelation for you to have the ability to track each execution.
   <br>